-Add the flag -allowexternalmatlab on to the COMSOL startup command to enable external processes.
+Add the flag -allowexternalmatlab on to the COMSOL startup command to permit external MATLAB functions to run.

 Disabling MATLAB® Splash Screen at Startup

 To disable the MATLAB splash screen that pops up when the MATLAB engine is started you need to create the environment variable COMSOL_MATLAB_INIT before starting COMSOL and set this variable with the value "matlab -nosplash".